HGieselmann/HugoCreativeCoding/content/docs/05_Functions.md

 }
 int result = Add(1, 1); // returns 2
 {{</highlight>}}
 To add parameters to a method we simply declare their type, integer in this case, and a name for them in the parentheses we thus far left empty.
 In the method itself you can use these as normal variables.
-These are only visible to the method and you can’t use these variables outside the context of the method.
+These are only visible to the method and you can’t use these variables outside the context of the method.<br>
 To *pass* information you simply add arguments to the function call.
 In this case this could be literal numbers or any variables that contain an integer.
 Important is, you **have** to specify all arguments.
-You can’t just specify a single integer in the parentheses.
+You can’t just specify a single integer in the parentheses.<br>
 No you can see the method we created is rather useless, but I hope it clarified the basic idea.
-Let’s actually look at a more advanced example:
+Let’s actually look at a more advanced example:<br>
 Insert Fading/Poppig Cuboids here
 While this is in essence the Popping example from before, I introduced some fading towards the bounds.
 Let’s first look at the beginning of the script:
 {{<highlight c>}}